 Welcome to the Wyre Forest District Council consultation on the Pre-Submission Publication as part of the Review of the Local Plan.
-The Council is planning an Autumn/Winter of consultation on its Local Plan which includes proposals to accommodate its housing and employment needs up to 2036.
+The Council is re-opening the Pre-Submission consultation for further comments to be made on the Pre-Submission Local Plan, which includes proposals to accommodate its housing and employment needs up to 2036.
 This Local Plan Pre-Submission Publication Consultation is part of the process the Council has to follow to eventually adopt a new Local Plan to replace the current one which was adopted in 2013.
 The process of reviewing the Local Plan began in 2015 when the Council consulted on the broad Issues and Options, and was followed by the Preferred Options consultation held in 2017.
 The Council hopes the process will be complete when the Local Plan is adopted in 2020.
 The Local Plan that is finally adopted will have to respect the guidance provided to Local Authorities by Government's National Planning Policy Framework which requires Councils to plan positively for a period of at least 15 years for development in its area and particularly to meet the objectively assessed need for market and affordable housing.

-1.1 Wyre Forest District Council believes that to have an up-to-date adopted Local Plan is essential in order to successfully plan for development to go where we want it and to enable the Council to make good decisions on planning applications.
+Wyre Forest District Council believes that to have an up-to-date adopted Local Plan is essential in order to successfully plan for development to go where we want it and to enable the Council to make good decisions on planning applications.

-The Council welcomes responses to this consultation which will run from 1st November 2018 until 5pm on 17th December 2018.
-This consultation is different from previous consultations as all comments submitted to us during this consultation will go to the government appointed planning inspector.
+The Council welcomes responses to this re-opening of the Pre-Submission consultation which will run from 2nd September 2019 until 5pm on 14th October 2019.
+This Pre-Submission consultation is different from the Issues and Options consultation and the Preferred consultation as all comments submitted to us during this consultation will go to the government appointed planning inspector.
+(Note that all the consultation responses previously received by the Council during the Pre-Submission consultation held last year in Autumn/Winter 2018 will also be submitted to the planning inspector).
 The planning inspector will only consider two questions about the plan; whether the plan is within the law, and whether it can be considered 'sound'.
 Any comments received must address these issues.

-We will be undertaking consultation drop-in sessions across the district throughout November and inviting people to respond.
+We will be undertaking consultation drop-in sessions within the district throughout September and will be inviting people to respond during the consultation period.
 We need to work together to successfully adopt a new Local Plan and we need your help to do that.
 We therefore encourage you to let us have your views on this Local Plan Pre-Submission Publication.